vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>Details (click to expand)</summary></p>

 The app currently uses a software module per club.
-This means a club can concievably store their online list of members (`MemberPortfolios`) in any format.
+This means a club can conceivably store their online list of members (`MemberPortfolios`) in any format.
 It is then up to the software module to convert it to the app's internal data representation.
 Similarly, a club could store their list of `Images` per member (`MemberPortfolio`) in any conceivable format as long as the software module does the conversion.</p>

 Thus, the software module per photo club loads membership and portfolio data across the network.
-The data will likely be stored on the club’s website somewhere, presumable in a simple file format.
+The data will likely be stored on the club’s website somewhere, presumably in a simple file format.
-That data is then loaded into the in-app database, but also used to updated the database.
+That data is then loaded into the in-app database, but also used to update the database.
-This updating is done (on a background thread) whenever the app lauches, and thus takes care of changed membership lists as well as changed image portfolios.</p>
+This updating is done (on a background thread) whenever the app launches, and thus takes care of changed membership lists as well as changed image portfolios.</p>

 For Photo Club Waalre, the __membership list__ is read from an HTML table on a